 At a not-so-whopping 16.5 inches long, your options are slim as to what you can lock your bike to.
 Think about it — you're not going to have much clearance after going around your wheel.
 For thin, immovable structures, though, we were able to get this lock around the rear wheel, the frame, and the structure itself.

-The HipLok Z Lok comes in seven color options (cyan, lime, red, grey, black, orange and purple), is small enough to fit into a purse or murse (or the trendiest messenger bag), and has a tiny locking mechanism that really takes the word "tiny" to a whole new level.
+The HipLok Z Lok comes in several color options, is small enough to fit into a purse or murse (or the trendiest messenger bag), and has a tiny locking mechanism that really takes the word "tiny" to a whole new level.
 These little zip-locks aren't exactly expensive, and if you had a few of them, you could secure any part of your bike to pretty much everything.
 Again, however, this lock is intended for super-short term security (think: minutes, not hours.)

 This lock's versatility comes in handy when it's not considered as a primary security lock, or in non-urban settings.
 We've brought it mountain biking to stash our bikes off-trail to hike up a peak, and we have used it to lock our helmets to our bikes.
 If your vehicle's bike rack doesn't have a lock, a few Z Lok's work well for running into a gas station or for a rest area pit stop.
 You can also daisy chain multiple Z Loks together to extend this lock's reach.
 With some creativity, you can probably find several uses for this small touch of security.

-It's really hard to argue with the $20 price tag of the HipLok Z Lok unless your bike is several hundred or thousands of dollars, in which case you might think twice before trusting your investment to something so… well, little.
+It's really hard to argue with the price tag of the HipLok Z Lok unless your bike is several hundred or thousands of dollars, in which case you might think twice before trusting your investment to something so…well, little.
 As we've articulated — if you just need something to hold your bike when you stop to use the restroom, this might be a worthwhile investment.

 For more expensive bikes or for folks who might leave their bike for more than a minute or two in one location, these locks are just asking for trouble.